-Central focus is on developing skills for establishing effective relationships between the Early Childhood professional and families of the children with whom the professional is working.
+Develops communication skills for establishing effective relationships with diverse families and other adults.
+Introduces students to the local resources available for family referal.
 (3 hrs. lect. per week)

-ED 261 Preschool Curriculum I (3)
+ED 263 LANGUAGE AND CREATIVE EXPRESSION CURRICULUM (3)

-Prerequisites: "C" or higher in ED 110 and ED 196 and ED 196L; and "C" or higher in ENG 22/60 OR placement in ENG 100
+Prerequisites: "C" or higher in ED 110 and "C" or higher in ENG 22/60 OR placement in ENG 100 Theoretical foundation and practice in the planing, implementation and assessment of the language arts and creative expression curriculum.
+Students must have regular contact with preschool children for implementation of course assignments in a setting approved by the instructor.

-Theoretical base from which to design, plan, implement, and evaluate experiences and activities that enhance the physical and creative development of preschool age children.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)

-ED 262 Preschool Curriculum II (3)
+ED 264 INQUIRY AND PHYSICAL CURRICULUM (3)

-Prerequisites: "C" or higher in ED 110 and ED 196 and ED 196L; and "C" or higher in ENG 22/60 OR placement in ENG 100
+Prerequisites: "C" or higher in ED 110 and "C" or higher in ENG 22/60 OR placement in ENG 100 Theoretical foundation and practice in the planning, implementation and assessment of the inquiry and physical curriculum.
+Students must have regular contact with preschool children for implementation of course assignments in a setting approved by the instructor.

-Theoretical base from which to design, plan, implement, and evaluate experiences and activities that enhance communication and cognitive skills development in preschool age children.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)